 There are five primary components to the Project Transformation internship experience:

-During the summer program, Project Transformation interns work in teams to implement an eight-week summer day camp for 30 to 80 elementary children and youth.
+During the summer program, Project Transformation interns work in teams to implement an eight-week summer day camp for 30 to 80 elementary children.
 Sites are located in churches in the heart of low-income communities.
 Components of the program include: a one-on-one reading program, Bible lesson, arts enrichment, music, recreational activities, and other activities in which the gifts and talents of the interns can be shared with the children.

 An integral component of Project Transformation’s summer internship is the opportunity to live in intentional community throughout the internship experience.
 Interns live together on the beautiful campus of Texas Wesleyan University in Fort Worth and experience daily life in a diverse, Christ-centered community.
 Interns are encouraged to participate in social activities and build relationships with other members of the community.